-Characteristics data is not representative of the properties at time of sale: The analyst uses only current property data - both physical attributes and market values - not data that describes the conditions that were present at the time of sale.

-In these cases, there is no relationship between Price and Value, so no valid conclusions can be drawn about bias or assessment quality.
+Characteristics data is not representative of the properties at time of sale: The analyst uses only current property databoth physical attributes and market values - not data that describes the conditions that were present at the time of sale.
+In either case, there is no relationship between price and value, so no valid conclusions can be drawn about bias or assessment quality.

-No significant sales validation: The analyst considers all 'arm's length' transaction as valid, and do not filter out outliers or transactions that do not represent typical market activity.
+No significant sales validation: The analyst considers all "arm's length" transaction as valid, and does not filter out outliers or transactions that do not represent typical market activity.

-Imprecise time trending methods: The analyst does not time trend sales, or uses price indexes to adjust prices for time.
+Imprecise time trending methods: The analyst does not time trend sales or uses price indexes to adjust prices for time.

-Ratio study based on flawed data - market value and sale price not necessarily connected.
+Ratio study based on flawed data: Market value and sale price not necessarily connected.
 This violates the IAAO standard for ratio studies.

-'Market noise' not recognized or removed from the analysis: The analyst does not understand why distortions in the high and low-price ranges are a natural consequence of mass appraisal, and assume that these are indications of bias.
+"Market noise" not recognized or removed from the analysis: The analyst does not understand why distortions in the high and low-price ranges are a natural consequence of mass appraisal and assumes these are indications of bias.

-Representation of unsold properties not considered: The analyst assumes that sales in the ratio study proportionately represent unsold properties, and that assessment performance therefore mirrors performance in the ratio study.
+Representation of unsold properties not considered: The analyst assumes that sales in the ratio study proportionately represent unsold properties and that assessment performance therefore mirrors performance in the ratio study.

-Comparison based on Price or Value: The analyst considers only sale price and value, and does not normalize the data by using significant units of comparison - such as price per square foot or market value per square foot, which can explain some of the observed variance.
+Comparison based on price or value: The analyst considers only sale price and value and does not normalize the data by using significant units of comparison - such as price per square foot or market value per square foot, which can explain some of the observed variance.

-These are precisely the problems with reports that have been published regarding assessment Equity in Buncombe County.
+This list precisely describes the problems with published reports regarding assessment equity in Buncombe County.
 I have seen similar reports for other jurisdictions.
-All of these reports share the same critical deficiencies.
-In my opinion, these deficiencies disgualify these reports as credible analyses.
+All of these reports share the same critical deficiencies, which in my opinion, disqualify these reports as credible analyses.